starwisp/Civizard-tileset-archeology/README.md

 ![CLUT handling of the game](https://github.com/starwisp/Civizard-tileset-archeology/assets/4465384/f7e220e6-1bdd-4ac3-bd9b-2e368912415b)
 <b>Possible hints for the internal CLUT handling of the game</b>

-+ Some of the image data were pixel shifted in one or two directions.
-One tileset looked good.
-This may be rectified by using the image data offset function in editors like 'GGD' or 'TiledGGD-PE-'.
-The problem here is that I have not found an editor that can apply this offset, fuse image files and palette files, and save the whole set at once with all the settings needed.
-It will work in increments of a couple of tiles in 'GGD' but then you would somehow have to put the set back together afterwards.
-+ The last tile in some of tileset files seems to have a couple of pixels missing, probably an artefact of the script.
 + There were areas with no tiles/black areas in every terrain tileset (see picture below).
 I have no idea if these are supposed to be there or if they are some kind of corruption.
 + Unlike the other tiles in the Civizard data files, the extracted terrain tiles are separated from their palette information.
 Within the world0 and world1 output directory we ended up with files with image data and files with palette data.
 The palette files can be read and reunited with the image data with the tools 'TiledGGD-PE-' or 'GGD'.
 In this case, 'TiledGGD-PE' was used.
 Which image data file or even which single tile goes with which palette file and if some files use the same palette file will be guesswork since it seems to be handled internally by the game logic.
 But we also already started looking into the CLUT handling of the executable.